Oscar-Jiram/market-basket-analysis-retail/README.md

 ---

-## SQL Analysis (SQLite)
+## Reproducible Scripts

+All analyses in this project are fully reproducible.
+The repository is structured to allow any user to rerun the complete workflow from raw data to final insights.

+### SQL Validation Layer
-A dedicated SQL layer was used to validate key business metrics prior to Python-based market basket analysis.
+Key business metrics were first validated using SQL (SQLite) to ensure consistency before Python-based analysis.

-### Example: Average Order Value (AOV)

 ```sql
 SELECT AVG(valor_por_pedido) AS avg_order_value